dmattp/bang/README.md

 Bang! is a simple functional language that provides first class functions, lexical scope, recursion, objects, and coroutines with a minimalist approach and lightweight syntax.

 Bang! was developed with the goal of offering language constructs with the most abstractive power and minimum complexity.
 A stack-based program model and postfix syntax are employed for syntactic simplicity.
-Recursion with tail call optimization is provided for iteration, and dynamic binding lookup supports module namespaces and a simple object / record syntax.
+Recursion with tail call optimization is provided for iteration.
 "Bang! for the buck" is the idea here.
 Keep the language small and the feel light, but start with a solid foundation.

 Programs can be as simple as: